 Who can use the virtual reality equipment?

-The Oculus mobile cart can be booked by all members of the University of Calgary community.
+The Virtual Reality Studio and Virtual reality cart can be booked by all members of the University of Calgary community.

 The Virtual Reality Development Room is for University of Calgary members working on Virtual Reality development or research projects.

 Where is it located?

 TFDL 3rd floor in Labnext